-Versace, who formerly worked in the finance industry in New York before moving to Florida, says the proverbial lightbulb went on a couple of years ago when he saw a video on social media of Rickie Fowler, Jordan Spieth, Justin Thomas and Smiley Kaufman playing golf on a so called “Spring Break” in the Bahamas.
+Versace, who formerly worked in the finance industry in New York before moving to Florida, says the proverbial lightbulb went on a few years ago when he saw a video on social media of Rickie Fowler, Jordan Spieth, Justin Thomas and Smiley Kaufman playing golf on a so called “Spring Break” in the Bahamas.

 “They were wearing bathing suits, with their hats on backwards and no shoes,” Versace recalls.
 “It looked like they were having a blast and I started thinking how I could design fun and functional golf wear to try and capture that attitude.”

-A two and a half years ago, he started his south Florida-based company and apparently there are lots of golfers out there “who just wanna have fun.”
+Five years ago, he started his south Florida-based company and apparently there are lots of golfers out there “who just wanna have fun.”